 Where to Hire Offshore Developers?

-The next stage is to find the right software professionals.
+The next stage is to find offshore developers that work for you.
 You may choose to either hire an agency or hire individual developers separately before putting a team together.
-This takes a lot of due diligence.
+This takes a lot of due diligence, however, in our experience, it is easier to find offshore dev staff through outsourcing companies.

 So be careful about this.
-It is not enough to find cheap service; the most important factor is the quality of delivery.
+It is not enough to find a cheaper service; the most important factor is the quality of delivery.
 That said.
-Some of the countries you may consider outsourcing to include Ukraine, India, China, The Philippines, Vietnam, Mexico, etc.
+Some of the countries you may consider outsourcing or outstaffing can include Estonia, India, China, The Philippines, Vietnam, Mexico, etc.

-Location is important because of cultural compatibility, which may affect communication.
+Location is important.
+Finding offshore developers means taking care of cultural compatibility, which may affect communication.
 Many developers in the popular outsourcing locations don’t or barely speak English.
 This does not make them less qualified, but consider how the communication gap might affect the project.
+You need to find an offshore dev team that matches culturally with your house team to use the best of both worlds and avoid miscommunications.

 How to Hire Offshore Software Developers?